DataDog/integrations-core/windows_service/README.md

 | Paused           | WARNING               |
 | Unknown          | UNKNOWN               |

-If the service cannot be accessed by the Agent either due to permission restriction or the name is incorrect, the service check will report `UNKNOWN`.
+If the service cannot be accessed by the Agent due to a permission restriction or an incorrect name, the service check reports `UNKNOWN`.

 ## Troubleshooting